 Today we’re walking you through how to clean your closet in 4 simple steps, including what to do with everything you don’t want, and our favorite organizers!

-Raise your hand if you are trying to find ways to be productive at home right now (here’s a list of TONS, if you need ideas)?!
+Raise your hand if you are trying to find ways to be productive at home right now (here’s a list of 40 activities for adults and kids during quarantine if you need ideas)?!
 There always seems to be countless projects around the house, no matter the time of year, including the need to clean out your closet.
 If you are like me, you have an entire closet full of items that you “just can’t get rid of,” even though you haven’t worn them in months, or even years!
 In the following post, we will walk you through our top tips for getting through your closet cleanout as painlessly as possible.

 Step 1: Empty your closet